 Scour the streets of Barcelona to spot the film-worthy sites included in some of the best movies filmed in beautiful Barcelona.

 For filmmakers, capturing the vibrancy, color, and history of a city can be a huge challenge.
-Many directors and writers have sought to bring Barcelona to life on screen but only a select few have successfully shared the city’s sights and sounds with the world.
+Many directors and writers have sought to bring Barcelona to life on screen.
+Only a select few have successfully shared the city’s sights and sounds with the world.

-Barcelona apartment experts Waytostay have used their local know-how to curate a few handy location guides for some of the best films that feature Barcelona’s great sites.
+Barcelona apartment experts Waytostay use their local know-how to curate a location guide for the best films featuring Barcelona’s sites.
 Ready to explore?
 Lights, camera, action!

 All About My Mother (1999) d.
 Pedro Almodovar

 This is arguably one of the most famous film set in Barcelona.
 All About My Mother follows the tragic yet darkly comic tale of Manuela, a mother returning to Barcelona to rediscover the father of her late son.
-If you find yourself on the Passeig de Gracia, one of the city’s main shopping streets, pop in to the Teatro Tivoli.
+If you find yourself on the Passeig de Gracia, pop in to the Teatro Tivoli.
 Rebuilt in the early 20th century, this charming theatre and its backstage areas were used for many scenes.
 Time your visit to catch a matinee performance, or pop back later to take in a show.

 The unique surroundings of the Cementerio de Montjuic appear in the closing scenes of the film.
-The cemetery is the dramatic home to more than 150,000 of the city’s past residents, and stretches across the southerly face of Montjuic.
-If you’re keen to avoid a climb, there’s a direct bus – the cemetery is open to the public from 8am to 6pm daily.
+The cemetery is home to more than 150,000 of the city’s past residents, stretching across the southerly face of Montjuic.
+If you’re keen to avoid a climb, there’s a direct bus.
+The cemetery is open to the public from 8am to 6pm daily.
 Filming took place in section nine of the cemetery, close to Plaça Sant Francesc.
-It’s the perfect spot to enjoy Barcelona from above, with a panoramic view of the port and the sea.
+It’s also the perfect spot to enjoy Barcelona, with a panoramic view of the port and the sea.

 The Passenger (1975) d.
 Michelangelo Antonioni

 Antonioni’s 1975 thriller The Passenger stars Jack Nicholson in his first role after winning a Golden Globe for Chinatown.
-The film may only pass through Barcelona as Locke (Nicholson) flees both justice and his past, but it manages to squeeze a remarkable variety of locations into that visit.
-Make sure to pop in to the charming L’Umbracle de la Ciutadella, a 19th-century tropical greenhouse, and don’t miss the magical interior of Palau Guell.
+The film may only pass through Barcelona as Locke (Nicholson) flees both justice and his past.
+It manages to squeeze a remarkable variety of locations into that visit.
+Make sure to also pop into L’Umbracle de la Ciutadella, a 19th-century tropical greenhouse; don’t miss the magical interior of Palau Guell.
 One of Gaudi’s most famous contributions to the city centre, this beautiful building is just a few moments from the bright lights of La Rambla, which also features in the film.

 L’Auberge Espagnole (2003) d.
 Cedric Klapisch

 Visiting Barcelona for a holiday is one thing, but what happens when you hang around a little longer?
-L’Auberge Espagnole follows the story of Xavier, a French Erasmus student on a year abroad learning to cope with a new city and new people.
+L’Auberge Espagnole follows the story of Xavier, a French Erasmus student on a year abroad learning to cope with a new city.
 The film captures the energy of the city superbly.
-Parc Guell and the rooftops of Barcelona are shown in blazing sunshine, while the streets of the city are brought to buzzing, colorful life.
+Parc Guell and the rooftops of Barcelona are shown in blazing sunshine, while the streets of the city are brought to life.

-There are scenes among the crowds on La Rambla and in the quieter corners of the Old City, such as the Carrer de les Caputxes.
+There are scenes among the crowds on La Rambla and in the quieter corners like the Carrer de les Caputxes.
 Remember to visit the open plazas and sands of La Barceloneta, the city’s coastal neighborhood.
-Once a thriving fishing port, the area remains an energetic place – perfect for enjoying the sunshine, taking a dip, or grabbing a bite to eat.
+Once a thriving fishing port, the area remains an energetic place; it’s perfect for enjoying the sunshine, taking a dip, or grabbing a bite to eat.

 Vicky Cristina Barcelona (2008) d.
 Woody Allen

 Similarly to Allen’s other films Midnight in Paris and To Rome With Love, the Golden Globe-winning Vicky Cristina Barcelona is a love letter to a great European city.
-He introduces the audience to Barcelona through the eyes of Vicky and Cristina, two bright-eyed visitors, fresh to the city’s sights and sounds.
+He introduces the audience to Barcelona through the eyes of Vicky and Cristina, two bright-eyed visitors.
 Many of Barcelona’s most famed buildings and spaces make an appearance, particularly the incredible works of Antoni Gaudi.
-The unique shapes and colors of La Sagrada Familia, Parc Guell and La Casa Mila (or ‘La Pedrera’) appear prominently – the latter two are just a short hop apart on the L3 Metro.
+The unique shapes and colors of La Sagrada Familia, Parc Guell and La Casa Mila (or ‘La Pedrera’) appear prominently – the latter two are also just a short hop apart on the L3 Metro.